gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 Do I believe macros support in modules should *never* be added?
 My personal option is *No*.
 I'm not enthusiastic about supporting macros in modules, but I still believe a reasonable compromise can be made.

+We could in the future add features that would allow exporting macros from modules.

 I don't want to transform the `import` directive into a preprocessor directive.
 I don't think a C++ statement should influence in any way the state of the preprocessor.
 But new preprocessor directives to cope with the problem can be added.